How to Keep Rabbits Away from Plants?

 Natural Repellents and Deterrents – How to Keep Rabbits Away from Plants?

-As a gardener, I understand how frustrating it can be to see rabbits munching on your plants.
+I understand how frustrating it can be to see rabbits munching on your plants.
 Fortunately, there are natural repellents and deterrents that can help keep rabbits away from your garden.
 In this section, I will discuss some of the most effective methods I have used to keep rabbits away from my plants.

+Rabbits have a keen sense of smell, and there are several scents that they find unpleasant.
 One of the most effective scent-based repellents is garlic.
 Simply crush a few garlic cloves and sprinkle them around your garden.
+The strong smell of garlic will help keep rabbits away from your plants.

+Several home remedies can help keep rabbits away from your garden.
 One of the most effective is a mixture of soap shavings and water.
 Simply mix the soap shavings with water and spray the mixture around your garden.
+The smell of the soap will help keep rabbits away from your plants.

+Coffee grounds are another effective home remedy.
 Sprinkle coffee grounds around your garden to keep rabbits away.
 The strong smell of coffee will help mask the scent of your plants, making them less attractive to rabbits.

+Finally, rabbits are prey animals, and they are always on the lookout for predators.
 You can use this to your advantage by placing a fake predator, such as a plastic owl or snake, in your garden.
+The sight of a predator will help keep rabbits away from your plants.

 Cultural Practices to Discourage Rabbits